 In another case, an investigation into the compromise of a large US company led us back to the origins of the attack, which was the senior family member.
 He in turn had been inadvertently ‘infected’ by his son, who had been persuaded to access a website through his Facebook account.
 When he visited it he unknowingly downloaded some malware which allowed the attackers to control his laptop and from there make the jump to his father, and through his father to the company network.

 These cases, and many more which we have seen, illustrate the care criminals will take in crafting attacks to appeal to high net worth victims.
-‘Spearphishing’ emails will typically be based on careful research, in one case made to look like an email from the school of one of the victim’s children.
+‘Spear-phishing’ emails will typically be based on careful research, in one case made to look like an email from the school of one of the victim’s children.

 Once successfully inside a network, criminals may take some time - often weeks or months - to look around and assess what data is valuable.
 For families this is a particular problem.
 In looking through the material available to them, criminal data miners may find non-financial personal material which can be deeply embarrassing and compromising.
 This has been very publicly illustrated in major thefts from law firms, and last year I saw a case where a public figure was blackmailed with data stolen in an entirely unrelated attack on a European public relations company: the criminals involved had got lucky and stumbled across personal information on a well-known name.

 Faced with the scale and complexity of these attacks, there is tendency to despair.
 But the reality is that privacy, money and data can be protected.
-For most offices that will mean assessing the current state of defences and taking remedial action, much of which will be about awareness, behaviour and good practice, rather than expensive technology.
+For most offices that will mean assessing the current state of defenses and taking remedial action, much of which will be about awareness, behavior and good practice, rather than expensive technology.
 For most family offices, the cost-effective solution will be to buy a managed security service which will take care of monitoring and fixing problems, much as they would in hiring physical security or guarding services.

 Underpinning all of this will be a change in awareness and attitude.
 The unseen threat of data compromise and theft is pervasive.
 It will continue to be with us as our lives, family and business, become ever more dependent on data and the technology which carries it.
 The answer is to spend proportionate effort protecting the things we care most about, and making sensible contingency plans for when attacks succeed.
-The objective is not to be perfect but to harden defences, reduce risk, and contain damage.
+The objective is not to be perfect but to harden defenses, reduce risk, and contain damage.

 Robert Hannigan is European Executive Chairman of BlueVoyant and former Director of GCHQ, the UK’s largest intelligence and cyber security agency.